Dispersion and lifetimes of magnons in non-collinear magnets from time dependent density functional theory

-In order to analyse the origin of this strong difference, it is instructive to inquire which generalized NC Stoner pairs are excited by the magnons of a given momentum $\vec{q}$.
-We address this using the concept of Landau maps, showing the initial momenta $\vec{k}$ of occupied electronic states forming these Stoner pairs, cf. Fig.~\ref{fig:LandauDamping}.
-The final states reside within bands above the Fermi energy and feature momentum $\vec{k} + \vec{q}$.
-As expected, for small momenta $q$ ($\Gamma + \epsilon M, \Gamma+ \epsilon M'$), the maps resemble the form of the Fermi surface.
-The damping is of clear intra-band character as small energy and momentum does not allow particle-hole pair formation across different bands crossing the Fermi level due to their significant Fermi velocity.
-Nevertheless, differently polarized magnons clearly favor specific electronic bands.
-This picture becomes even more intricate for increasing momenta.
-In this case, inter-band excitations play the decisive role.
-In general, due to the large available phase space for the Stoner pair creation, one does not expect the maps to have hot spots, i.e., isolated momenta $\vec{k}$ in the BZ favoured in the damping process.
-Surprisingly, in the material under investigation, this depends strongly on the magnon polarization.
-As shown in Fig.~\ref{fig:LandauDamping}, the two $\delta$-modes exhibit pronounced Landau hotspots at both the $M$ and $M'$ point, whereas the $\sigma$-mode is damped by a more balanced distribution of Stoner excitations.
-This can be understood from the sublattice localization of the different magnon modes.
-At the $M$ point, the $\sigma$-mode excites atom Mn2, consequently the contribution to the electronic band structure that determines the Landau damping is the one of Mn2.
-In Fig.~\ref{fig:bsf}, we clearly see that bands along the $\overline{\Gamma M}$ direction are far less polarized for site Mn2 as compared to the corresponding contributions of the other atoms.
-Consequently, the decay rate of high $q$ magnons localized at the Mn2 sublattice is lower than the one localized at Mn1 and Mn3.
-The same argument can be made for the $M'$ point, for which the lower damped mode resides on the Mn3 sublattice.
-To conclude, let us mention that the energetic degeneracy of magnons at the high symmetry point of the out of plane direction, $R$, is also reflected in the the corresponding Landau maps.
-Again, inter-band transitions are decisive.
-However, in contrast to those of point $M$/$M'$, the Landau maps only differ by a rotation of $120^\circ$ between the respective modes, but do not show a overall different distribution of damping origins.
+While analyzing this strong mode-selective life time difference, it is instructive to inquire which NC Stoner pairs are excited by the magnons of a given momentum $\vec{q}$ and cause the damping.
+To this end, we use the concept of Landau maps, showing the density in momentum space of occupied electronic states with initial momentum $\vec{k}$ forming these Stoner pairs, cf. Fig.~\ref{fig:LandauDamping}.
+The final states reside within bands above the Fermi level and feature momentum $\vec{k} + \vec{q}$.
+As expected, for small momenta $q$ ($\Gamma + \epsilon K, \Gamma + \epsilon K'$), the maps resemble the form of the Fermi surface, cf. the inset of Fig.~\ref{fig:LandauDamping}.
+The damping is of a clear intra-band character as the small energy and momentum do not allow particle-hole pair formation across different bands crossing the Fermi level due to their significant Fermi velocity.
+Nevertheless, it is evident that differently polarized magnons clearly favor transitions within specific electronic bands and momenta.
+This picture becomes even more intricate for increasing wave vectors when the inter-band excitations start to play the decisive role.
+In general, due to the large available phase space for the Stoner pair creation, one does not expect the maps to have hotspots, i.e., isolated momenta $\vec{k}$ in the BZ favored in the damping process.
+Surprisingly, in the system under investigation, this depends strongly on the magnon polarization.
+As shown in Fig.~\ref{fig:LandauDamping}, for the $K$ and $K'$ magnons, the two $\delta$-modes exhibit pronounced Landau hotspots and shortened life-time (FWHM of 97meV), whereas the $\sigma$-mode is damped by a more balanced distribution of Stoner excitations within the Brillouin zone and lives longer (FWHM of 62meV).
+It appears that the hotspots and the resulting resonant Landau damping correspond to the Stoner pairs with an electron promoted from the O to the T states discussed above, cf.\ Fig.~\ref{fig:bsf}.
+Because of the T-states depletion around $K$ on the Mn2 atom where the $\sigma$-mode is localized, the hotspots do not form and the $\sigma$ magnons lives longer than its $\delta$ counterparts.
+It is gratifying to observe the altermagnetic symmetry at work when focusing on the magnons at $K'$-point.
+In this case, the longer living $\sigma$ magnon is localized on the Mn3 atom with reduced density of the T-states at $K'$ and the stronger damped $\delta$ magnons localized at atoms Mn1 and Mn2 where these states are available.